 Interface Groups can be applied as a filter in:

 In addition to organizing and classifying their IT inventories and pushing mass configuration changes, network administrators have another reason for grouping network elements: For better visibility into the network.
 Group availability distribution helps with that.

 OpManager displays the availability of the network elements in a group using availability distribution graphs.
-The distribution graph has three fields: The percentage availability of the devices in the group- which is color coded, a timeline detailing availability at different times, and the fraction of devices with differing levels of availability.
-One glance at the distribution graph lets the admin know about the status of group and its components- facilitating better network visibility.
+The distribution graph has three fields: the percentage availability of the devices in the group- which is color-coded, a timeline detailing availability at different times, and the fraction of devices with differing levels of availability.
+One glance at the distribution graph lets the admin know about the status of the group and its components- facilitating better network visibility.

-Group tree views allows you to view groups across your inventory in a hierarchical format.
+Group tree views allow you to view groups across your inventory in a hierarchical format.
 The super groups will be shown on top, and from there you can drill down into subgroups and devices or interfaces shown in the groups.
-Tree views list your inventory in a way that is convenient to navigate.
-The location of a device in a tree view is indicative of its function.
+Tree Views list your inventory in a way that is convenient to navigate.
+A device's location in a tree view indicates its function.
 With the super groups reflecting the status of its member groups and devices, you can easily find and locate defective devices.